A group of migrants are brought ashore in the port of Dover from a Border Force vessel after being rescued in the English Channel. PA

 "He clearly has no place in the United Kingdom and potentially poses a threat to our fellow citizens," he added.
 "This just illustrates why it is so important to get control of our borders and to stop these boat crossings."

-Abu Wadei pictured hurling stones at Israeli troops at the Gaza-Israeli border.
+Abu Wadei hurls stones towards Israeli troops at the Gaza-Israel border.
 Reuters

 He has a large following on social media, where his TikTok videos attract up to 2.5 million views.
 He charted his journey from Gaza on the social media channel, said the Campaign Against Anti-Semitism (CAS), which first flagged the videos.

-The CAS said Mr Al Qassass left Gaza before the October 7 Hamas-led attacks in 2023 and, according to videos they have found, arrived in Greece in July 2023.
+The CAS said Mr Al Qasas left Gaza before the Hamas-led attacks on October 7, 2023, and, according to videos they have found, arrived in Greece in July 2023.
 He posted footage of his dinghy being approached by the Border Force vessel.

 He appears to have been a prominent member of the so-called Tyre-Burning Unit, a militant group of Palestinian extremists who before the outbreak of Israel-Hamas war are believed to have regularly hurled fire bombs and rocks at Israeli forces stationed at the border with Gaza.